pires/docker-squid/README.md

 It is a shameless rip-off of ```jpetazzo/squid-in-a-can```.
 Sorry for that :-)

+## Attention

+When I started this fork, I was looking for a way to transparently mirror Docker registry so that I could get images faster while just having to download once from the public registry.
+After many tries, it seems Squid is not exactly what one needs to implement this idea. ```docker-registry``` supports mirroring and that's I'll be using from now on. **Don't** expect any updates to this repository unless I come back at using Squid for other purposes.

 ## Why?

 If you build a lot of containers, and have a not-so-fast internet link,